dhis2-metadata/CRVS_COD/docs/crvs_cod-installation.md

 For Tracker program:

 - A tracker program with data elements, option sets, custom data entry form, program rules, program indicators etc.
 - A standard report for validation of data.
 - A dashboard with charts and tables for key data.
 - This document describes how to install this module, and perform routine maintenance.
 This includes the critical task of adapting and improving the dictionary of diagnosis/medical terms, which is essential for the functioning of the module.

-For Event program:

-- An event program with data elements, option sets, custom data entry form, program rules, program indicators etc.
-- A standard report for validation of data.
-- A dashboard with charts and tables for key data.
-- This document describes how to install this module, and perform routine maintenance.
-This includes the critical task of adapting and improving the dictionary of diagnosis/medical terms, which is essential for the functioning of the module.